-By default, Content Gateway writes all event log files in the logs directory, which is located in the directory where you installed Content Gateway.
-To use a different directory, see Setting log file management options, page 244.
+By default, Content Gateway writes all event log files in the /opt/WCG/logs directory, which is a subdirectory of the directory where you installed Content Gateway.
+To use a different directory, see Setting log file management options, page 246.